LucianoXu/28-Dirac3/README.md

 - In the trs, every term is considered as immutable.

 - We write special functions for each rule involving AC symbols, and many obvious optimizations are considered.

+- About extra rules for Delta:
+    - now we analysis every individual delta-operator only
+    - the implementation with Wolfram Base backend relies on `FindInstance` method and requies the hint of variables, which is provided through `side_info` arguments in the trs.